Lentera Timur

-Background
+Production

 Lentera Timur contains eleven songs using composers from Malaysia and Indonesia.
 The production of the album has started since 2006, but due to lacking in materials the album has since been put on hold.
 With the help of MACP, Siti gathered enough materials from composers like Pak Ngah, M. Nasir, Adnan Abu Hassan, just to name a few, to produce a traditional contemporary album, Lentera Timur.

+Release and reception

+The album was released on 26 December 2008, which was the 4th anniversary of the 2004 Indian Ocean tsunami, and was well received.
+It sell over 100,000 copies at the day of its release.
+Despite Lentera Timurs warm success, Siti Nurhaliza decided to take a break and would not record another traditional album until the release of Gema Bumantara in 2025.

 Track listing

 The album was previously rumoured to contain twelve or more songs.
 When the album was released, however, one song composed by Radhi (OAG), Langit Masih Cerah didn't make it to the final cut.
 Aidit Alfian also confirmed his track didn't make to the final cut.